A-Duke/a-duke-api/README.md

 <img src="atomik-java.png" width="300">

-This project materializes few dreams in connection to database-related development:
+This project materializes few dreams in connection to Java database development:

 - Eventual Atomicity for Cassandra
   - Scenario: transfer money between accounts, need two updates.
 If second update fails then first one must be `compensated`.